Appin Road projects

 What we are doing

-Appin Road is a key arterial road connecting south-west Sydney and the Illawarra.
-This busy state road caters to thousands of vehicles each day, including many trucks carrying freight between Wollongong and Sydney’s south-western suburbs.
+Appin Road is a key arterial road connecting southwest Sydney to the Illawarra.
+This busy state road caters to thousands of vehicles including freight trucks every day.

-This road extends across three Local Government Areas: Campbelltown City Council, Wollondilly Shire Council and Wollongong City Council.
-Appin Road is mostly one lane in each direction, with some two-lane sections providing overtaking opportunities.
+Appin Road extends across the three Local Government Areas of Campbelltown City Council, Wollondilly Shire Council and Wollongong City Council.
+Most of Appin Road is one lane in each direction, with some two-lane sections that provide overtaking opportunities.

 Transport plans to provide improvements on Appin Road with the following projects:

 Transport has also completed a study to identify a suitable route option for a link road between Appin Road, Gilead and Menangle Road, Menangle Park.
-The link road would support future housing growth and provide a key connection between Appin Road and Spring Farm Parkway Stage 1 and the Hume Motorway at Menangle Park.
-Find out more about the Link Road Corridor Study.
+The link road would support future housing growth and provide a key connection between Appin Road and Spring Farm Parkway Stage 1 and 2 and the Hume Highway at Menangle Park.
+Find out more about the Link Road Corridor Study

 Biodiversity

-Transport strives to protect and enhance biodiversity with the goal of achieving no net loss of biodiversity as a result of our activities.
+Transport strives to protect and enhance biodiversity with the goal of achieving no net loss of biodiversity from these projects.
 Find out more about our Biodiversity guidelines and policies to protect and manage fauna and flora on projects.

 Koala protection